 Tuition and fees are charged according to the number of credit hours enrolled each semester.
 Students enrolled in courses for non-credit, pay the same tuition and fees as students enrolled for credit.
 Tuition and fees are payable by the end of the add/drop deadline unless prior arrangements have been made with the Cashier.
-An up-to-date tuition and fee listing may be found on the ENMU-Ruidoso website at https://ruidoso.enmu.edu/ academics/tuition-schedule/.
+An up-to-date tuition and fee listing may be found on the ENMU-Ruidoso website at Tuition Schedule.